-On September 6th the U.S Food and Drug Administration (FDA) – per its commendable fast track expedited review program for “orphan” diseases (which now includes pancreatic cancer) has approved nab-paclitaxel (trade name: Abraxane) for use in in combination with gemcitabine for metastatic pancreatic cancer.
+On September 6th the U.S Food and Drug Administration (FDA) – per its commendable fast track expedited review program for “orphan” diseases (which now includes pancreatic cancer) has approved nab-paclitaxel (trade name: Abraxane) for use in in combination with gemcitabine for metastatic pancreatic cancer (ductal adenocarcinoma of the pancreas).
 The previous drug agent officially approved by the FDA for pancreatic cancer (occurred on November 2, 2005) was the targeted agent erlotinib (trade name: Tarceva) in combination with gemcitabine.

 This rather remarkable rapid FDA approval stems from the outcomes of the Metastatic Pancreatic Adenocarcinoma Clinical Trial (MPAC study) presented this past January in San Francisco at the American Society of Clinical Oncology’s 2013 Gastrointestinal Cancers Symposium by Daniel Von Hoff, MD, the physician-in-chief and director of Translational Research at the Translational Genomics Research Institute.

-One interesting fact is that Dr. Von Hoff also led the research team that developed the work resulting in the 1996 FDA approval of gemcitabine for the treatment of pancreatic cancer.
+One interesting association is that Dr. Von Hoff also led the research team that developed the work resulting in the 1996 FDA approval of gemcitabine for the treatment of pancreatic cancer.

 MPAC was a multi-country, multi-center (151 community and academic centers) Phase III clinical trial involving 861 patients with previously untreated advanced pancreatic cancer who were randomly assigned to one of two arms: to receive either standard gemcitabine treatment OR to receive 125/m2 of nab-paclitaxel followed by standard gemcitabine treatment.